pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Achievements

+- Implemented The Synth Blog Phase 1 (2025-03-09 15:00:00)

+  - Fixed global accessibility by removing blog routes from middleware restrictions
+  - Created a ContentGuide component with collapsible sections and tabs
+  - Implemented LLM-assisted blog creation with Gemini
+  - Added content quality scoring and feedback mechanisms
+  - Fixed linting errors and ensured proper build
+  - Completed Phase 1 of the blog implementation plan

 - Moved utility scripts from root to development directory (2025-03-07 23:30:00)

   - Moved create-variant.js, migrate-components.js, and component-audit.js from root scripts/ to nextjs-app/scripts/